 Stem cell therapy can be used to manipulate the growth of new tissues.
 Stem cells are able to diversify into nearly any body cell, including bone, muscle, tendon, ligament, and cartilage.
 For those who suffer from arthritis or chronic joint pain caused by an injury, most of the pain is caused by a reduction in cartilage, which acts as a buffer between bones.
 By injecting amniotic stem cells into cartilage, the cells can develop into healthy cartilage tissue.

 Stem cell therapy has significantly advanced the way that arthritis and chronic joint pain is managed and treated.
-Stem cells offer an all-natural treatment option that helps patients avoid surgery or chronic pain management.
+Stem cells offer an all-natural treatment option.
+This regenerative medicine helps patients avoid surgery or chronic pain management.
 Stem cell injections are done on an outpatient status in our office and require no downtime!
-If you or someone you love suffers from chronic joint pain or arthritis, contact Stem Cell Carolina to discover your stem cell treatment options!